- Best Lawyers, August 15, 2017

 - Theona Zhordania

 With more than 30 attorneys located in five offices, Sheppard Mullin boasts one of the largest insurance practice groups in California.
-We represent many of the nation’s largest insurers, including Liberty Mutual, Allstate, Travelers, Allianz, Safeco, Unum/Provident, Fireman’s Fund and Lloyd's.
+We represent many of the nation’s largest insurers, including Liberty Mutual, Allstate, Travelers, Allianz, Safeco, Unum/Provident, Fireman’s Fund and Underwriters at Lloyd's.

 Our insurance lawyers have an unparalleled track record of achieving outstanding results for our insurance company clients in their most challenging matters – from class actions to high exposure bad faith cases to complex coverage matters.